Formerly The SLS Station and The Sahara Ave Monorail Station

 NEED TO KNOW:

-The SLS is lovely.
+The Sahara is lovely.
 The area surrounding it is not.

 If your ultimate destination is Downtown, too bad- this is as far north as the monorail takes you.

-When you exit the monorail at the SLS Monorail Station, you see a pedestrian bridge that takes you directly to the swanky SLS Las Vegas and its sister hotel The W Las Vegas.
-It is such a huge change from the days of the Pedestrian Bridge To Nowhere to the now-defunct Sahara hotel, which used to tickle me to no end.
+When you exit the monorail at the Sahara Monorail Station, you see a pedestrian bridge that takes you directly to the Sahara Las Vegas.
+It is such a huge change from the days of the Pedestrian Bridge To Nowhere to the old Sahara hotel, which used to tickle me to no end.

-If you are not actually going to the SLS or W and you want to exit the SLS Station, you have to go up before you go down.
-This annoyed me to no end.
-I was more annoyed to see that the down escalator was broken.
+If you are not actually going to the Sahara and you want to exit the Sahara Station, you have to go up before you go down.
+This annoyed me greatly.
+I was even more annoyed to see that the down escalator was broken.
 I proceeded to take the elevator down, which was approximately 1000 degrees inside and terrifying.
 When you get to street level, this is the sight that greets your eyes: